Arriving in Atrani

 I knew that much of the Amalfitani coast was almost entirely dedicated to tourism, with constant buses and boats filled with people in each place for just an hour or two before moving on.

-I wasn't sure, but I had the idea from Lonely Planet and elsewhere that Atrani might be a little less touristic, a place where the local employees of the tourism operations lived.
+I wasn't sure, but I had the idea from guidebooks that Atrani might be a little less touristic, a place where the local employees of the tourism operations lived.
 That turned out to be correct — Atrani had, by far, the nicest atmosphere of anywhere I saw along the Amalfi coast.

-Amalfi has a population of 5,353 and constant arrivals of buses and tour boats.
-Atrani has a population of just 931.
+Amalfi has a population of about 4,600 people and constant arrivals of buses and tour boats.
+Atrani has a population of just 830.

 Below is a view looking across the beach of Amalfi from the pier.
 The coast road continues east over that row of arches and then up and around that point.
-We need to walk along the coast road and around that point.
+I needed to walk along the coast road and around that point, where a small fortified tower had been converted into a small restaurant.

-Above is the view back to Amalfi as we are about to go around the point, next to that small fortified tower that is now a small restaurant.
+Above is the view back to Amalfi as I was about to go around that point.

 Walking from Amalfi to Atrani